mwanji/humpty/README.md

 ### Processors

-Processors modify the input they are given in some way.
-Pre-processors (eg. a compiler) run before the files have been concatenated, post-processors (eg. a minifier) run after.
+Processors modify the assets they are given in some way: compile, concatenate, minify, etc. Pre-processors (eg. a compiler) run before the assets have been concatenated, post-processors (eg. a minifier) run after.

-humpty has no built-in processors, but they are easy to add: simply put them on the classpath and they are automatically used.
+humpty has no default processors, but they are easy to add: simply put them on the classpath and they are automatically used.

 ### Configuration